datarobot/datarobot-user-models/tools/r2d2/README.md

     cmd,arg
     memory,1000

+Things to note:

+ * Sending an arg value <= 0 in the arg column, will result in releasing the memory allocating so far
+ * Sending the same number again will not allocate additional memory.
+Memory allocation can only be increased.
+For example, sending 2000 and then again 2000, will result in a single memory allocation of 2000mb.

 ### Exception throwing
 This action will cause r2d2 to throw an exception.
 To do that, send the "cmd"